Gerald Brisco: Personal life

 Brisco is married, he and his wife Barbara have two sons named Wesley (born 1983) who is also a professional wrestler, known as Wes Brisco, a former FCW Tag Team Champion and Joseph who is a grad student at USF Tampa.
 Brisco also co-owned a body shop with his brother Bill, and longtime partner Travis Allred, known as the Brisco Brothers Body Shop.
 Jack Brisco was also a partner in the business before his death in 2010.
 The Briscos were inducted into the Chickasaw Nation Hall Of Fame in June 2016.
 On August 11, 2018, Brisco was inducted into the NWHOF Florida Chapter as “Outstanding American.”

 Other media

-Brisco appears as a manager alongside Pat Patterson in WWE2K16.
+Brisco appears as a manager alongside Pat Patterson in WWE 2K16.

 After leaving WWE, Brisco began hosting a podcast series with John Layfield.